dickdavis/verboten/README.md

 ```

 ### Testing
 Integration tests should be written for all classes and methods.
-The test suite
-can be run manually `bundle exec rake test` or automatically using guard `bundle exec guard`.

 ## TODO
 * Make tests...

 ## Changelog
+### 2018-11-21
+* Included instructions for running as a Systemd service.

 ### 2018-11-07
 * Upgraded to version `0.2.0`.
 * Added `play` command.